Matthew-L/GTC-Web/README.md

 - limit users to 100 sets

 Extra:
-- feedback on tension of set
+- dynamic color feedback on tension of set
 - have a sort button to arrange strings by number
 - fix adding rows color(always shows last color)
 - calculate gauge by tension